kni-labs/kni-scss/readme.md

 #### setType()

+This is superset of fluidType that should be used in most cases, and is great for Figma matching.
 Use this for full Responsive Type automation.
+In most cases you only need to provide 2 arguments: The mobile size and the desktop size:

 ```scss
 h1 {